RubyData/docker-stacks/how_to_select.md

 # Selecting an Image

-We have two Docker images followings:
+We have two Docker images:

 1. `rubydata/minimal-notebook`
 2. `rubydata/datascience-notebook`

 ## Ruby

-These two images contains same Ruby components for data science followings:
 These two images contain the same Ruby component for data science:

 - pry